tiredpixel/isoxya-plugin-nginx/README.md

-# NGINX Test Upstream
+# NGINX test upstream

-[NGINX Test Upstream](https://github.com/pavouk-0/nginx-test-upstream) is a simple configuration for [NGINX](https://nginx.org/), logging body payloads.
+[NGINX test upstream](https://github.com/tiredpixel/nginx-test-upstream) is a simple packaged configuration for [NGINX](https://nginx.org/), for logging textual payloads such as JSON.
 This is helpful for testing purposes, especially when developing APIs or proxies.
 A simple healthcheck using Curl is also added.
-This is not intended for use in production.
-[Docker images](https://hub.docker.com/r/pavouk0/nginx-test-upstream) are available.
+This project is only intended for development and testing, not for production.

 ## Usage